magnetic-pi/web-test/README.md

     python -m unittest <testname>

-5. To run the entire suite of tests, cd to /tests and execute the runAll.py file.
+5. To run the entire suite of tests, cd to web-test root and execute the runAll.py file.

     python runAll.py